Hurricane Michael: Meteorological history

-After becoming a tropical depression, Michael began a period of rapid intensification.
+After becoming a tropical storm, Michael began a period of rapid intensification.
 Initially, the NHC had predicted Michael to reach a peak intensity of 70 mph as wind shear was expected to persist for at least two days, however, Michael became significantly stronger by the time it made landfall, reaching Category 5 status on the Saffir-Simpson scale.
 Two factors may have helped to facilitate the cyclone's intensification; the first was diffluence or streamline divergence – the elongating of a fluid body normal to the flow – originating from an upper-level trough that was counteracting the wind shear.
 The second factor was that Michael's outflow entered another upper-level trough that was located east of the storm.
 A WC-130 aircraft from the United States Air Force Reserve 53rd Weather Reconnaissance Squadron discovered that Michael had been quickly intensifying as it surveyed the tropical cyclone in the afternoon and evening of October 7, measuring peak stepped frequency microwave radiometer (SFMR) winds between 45 and 60 mph during its mission.
 Although Michael had strengthened to 60 mph by 00:00 UTC on October 8, most of the storm's convection remained displaced to its eastern side as a result of the wind shear.
 Microwave imagery, however, showed that the core of Michael had improved, with one banding feature curving around most of the storm.

 The tropical storm continued to organize, with convection and outflow increasing in the western half of the system.
 Michael became a Category 1 hurricane around 12:00 UTC on October 8.
 An eye was beginning to appear in satellite imagery around the same time.
 Around 18:30 UTC on October 8, Michael reached its initial peak intensity as a Category 2 hurricane with winds of 100 mph as it tracked just west of Cabo del San Antonio, Cuba.
 But overnight, Michael's eyewall began to degrade due to a cold water eddy, dry air incursion, and wind shear, signaling that the rapid intensification had ceased.
 Shortly after, the hurricane's banding features began to improve as the system was located over the warm waters of the Gulf of Mexico.
 By 12:00 UTC on October 9, Michael had begun to rapidly intensify once more; its eye had become better defined and outflow improved as the westerly shear decreased.
 Meanwhile, the hurricane was tracking north-northwest due to a mid-level ridge.
 The tropical cyclone strengthened into a Category 3 major hurricane by 18:00 UTC as cold convection developed over the eastern and southeastern regions of the storm and wrapped around its eyewall.
 Cloud temperatures decreased to -75 C in the central dense overcast and were as low as -88 C in the eyewall.